mdoege/IBM1620-Baseball/README.md

 ## Running the 1960s Burgeson baseball game in an IBM 1620 emulator

-You will need either [SIMH 4](https://opensimh.org/) or a recent version of [SIMH 3](http://simh.trailing-edge.com/).
+You will need either [OpenSIMH](https://opensimh.org/) or a recent version of [SIMH](http://simh.trailing-edge.com/).
 Alternatively, my own [IBM 1620 emulator in Python](https://github.com/mdoege/Py1620) can also run the baseball game, so that is another option.

 When using SIMH: